Licensing & Issues at the MA Division of Professional Licensure

 The Order to Show Cause

-If you or your business have received an Order to Show Cause from the Board of Real Estate Appraisers or any other Board within the Division of Professional Licensure and would like to hire an attorney, please complete the Contact Form found BELOW.
+If you or your business have received an Order to Show Cause from the Board of Sanitarians or any other Board within the Division of Professional Licensure and would like to hire a lawyer, please complete the Contact Form found BELOW.

 The process often begins with an inspection, interview, request for information or even an investigatory Conference that may be requested or scheduled by the Board.
-You should contact a legal representative immediately upon receipt of any such request or scheduling notice.
+You should contact an attorney immediately upon receipt of any such request or scheduling notice.
 Some businesses and licensees will simply receive an Order to Show Cause as their first notice that a license issue exists.

 You Must NEVER Ignore An Order to Show Cause – Your Livelihood Is At Stake